-Name of the Charity or Non-Profit Organizat tion

-1. 2.

-3. 4.

-ADVISORS

-Your advisors play a key role in your comprehen nsive estate plan.
-We can coordinate with them as m nuch or as little as you prefer.

-Tax Advisor (CPA, EA) Phone:

-Life Insurance Agent Phone:

-Financial Advisor Phone:

-Stock Broker Phone:
+Name of the Charity or Non-Profit Organizat tion 1.
+2. 3.
+4. ADVISORS Your advisors play a key role in your comprehen nsive estate plan.
+We can coordinate with them as n nuch or as little as you prefer.
+Tax Advisor (CPA, EA) Phone: Life Insurance Agent Phone: Financial Advisor Phone: Stock Broker Phone: Banker Phone: Family Attorney Phone: mon estate planning questions.
+If you choose 'Yes s' to any of the following statements, please attach a copy of the docume ent related to the question.
+Are you (or your spouse/partner) receiving Socia al Security, disability, or other governmental benefit s?

-Banker Phone:

-Family Attorney Phone:

-IMPORTANT FAMILY QUESTIC Please choose yes or no to the following comistatements, please attach a copy of the docume mon estate planning questions.
-If you choose 'Yes ' to any of the following

-Are you (or your spouse/partner) receiving Socia al Security, disability, or other governmental benefits s?

 Are you (or your spouse/partner) making payme ents pursuant to a divorce or property settlement or der?
 Have you (or your spouse/partner) ever filed fed deral or state gift tax returns?
 Have (you or your spouse/partner) completed p revious will, trust, or estate planning?
 Are you (or your spouse/partner) currently the I beneficiary of anyone else's trust?